 123 Reg promises a lot with its WordPress hosting plans, but is it really as good as it claims to be?
 Unfortunately, my tests uncovered some bothersome issues concerning reliability and domain name setup.
 To find out more about what happened when I put 123 Reg to the test, keep reading.
-And before you make any final decisions, you should check out Hostinger’s cheap plans.

 123 Reg offers a whole host (no pun intended!) of different business solutions, including email hosting, a website builder, Microsoft 365, and marketing tools.
 What I’m really interested in, though, is its web hosting services – particularly its WordPress hosting plans.
 Though 123 Reg is better known for its domain name registration resources, its web hosting services supposedly rival other UK-based providers.